bluscreenofjeff/bluscreenofjeff.github.io/_posts/2015-5-13-making-a-powershell-exe-payload.md

 month: 5
 day: 13
 published: true
-summary: A script to make a powershell payload into an executable.
+summary: A script to make a powershell payload into an executable
 ---

 <div class="row">